Skip to content

 npm install @mui/x-charts@next

 The Charts packages have a peer dependency on @mui/material.
-If you're not already using it, install it with the following command:
+If you're not already using it, install it now:

 npm install @mui/material @emotion/react @emotion/styled